ave-llan/nmusic/api.md

 ```
 <a name="simplifyIntervalSize"></a>
 ## simplifyIntervalSize(intervalSize) ⇒ <code>Number</code>
-simplify compound intervals to within the range of 1-7
+simplify compound intervals to within the range of 1-7.
+Works for
+negative intervals as well.

 **Kind**: global function
 **Returns**: <code>Number</code> - the simplified interval